cbfacademy/full-stack-javascript-assessment-HedonisticOpportunist/docs/tech/stack/considered_tech.md

-# 🐈‍⬛ SPACE CATS - BACKEND | FRONT END | DEPLOYMENT TOOLS THAT WERE CONSIDERED
+# 🐈‍⬛ SPACE CATS - TOOLS THAT WERE CONSIDERED

 These libraries will be revisited for later purposes, though ❥.